-The waste water system in your trailer is made up of sinks, tub, shower, toilet, plumbing drain, vent lines, "gray water" holding tank(s) and a "black water" holding tank.
+The waste water system in your trailer is made up of sinks, tub, shower, toilet, plumbing drain and vent lines, a 'gray water' holding tank and a 'black water' holding tank.
 The holding tanks make the system completely self-contained and allow you to dispose of waste water at your convenience.
 A flexible sewer hose is required to connect the holding tank outlet to the inlet of an approved waste water dump station or sewer system.
 The drain plumbing is very similar to that used in your home.
 The system is trapped and vented to prevent waste gases from backing up into the trailer.
-The drain plumbing is made of ABS plastic and is durable and resistant to most chemicals.
+The drain plumbing is made of ABS plastic, and is durable and resistant to most chemicals.
 All drain plumbing except the toilet connection terminates in the gray water holding tank.
 The toilet is mounted on the black water tank and flushes directly into it.

-Dumping the Holding Tanks
+Dumping The Holding Tanks

 The holding tanks terminate in a valve arrangement that permits dumping each tank separately or together.
-The valves are called "knife valves."
+The valves are called "knife valves".
 A blade closes the opening in the sewer drain pipes.
 The blade is connected to a T-handle that is pulled to release the contents of the tank(s).
 During self-containment use, the sewer line is securely capped to prevent leakage of waste material onto the ground or pavement.
-DO NOT PULL THE HOLDING TANK KNIFE VALVE OPEN WHEN THE PROTECTIVE CAP IS INSTALLED ON THE PIPE.
+DO NOT PULL T HOLDING TANK KNIFE VALVE OPEN WHEN THE PROTECTIVE CAP IS INSTALLED ON THE PIPE.
 Always ensure that the tank is evacuated into an acceptable sewer inlet or dump station.